R0HITKUMAR/R0HITKUMAR/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently doing B Tech/CSE from ABESEC.✌
+- 🎓 I'm currently a Sophomore at ABES Engineering College,Ghaziabad.✌
-- 🌱 I’m currently learning HTML,CSS & JavaScript.✌
+- 🔎 I’m currently learning HTML,CSS & JavaScript.✌
-- 📫 How to reach me: Any of the Social-Media Platform
 - 📫 Website on [Monuments of India](https://rk2962002.github.io/monuments/monuments.html).✌
+- 💬 How to reach me: Any of the Social-Media Platform
 - 💬 For any Queries [**here !**]( mailto:r.k2962002@gmail.com).
 - 💬 Ask me about anything [**here !**](https://github.com/rk2962002/rk2962002/issues)